7 Ways to Earn Passive Income as a Freelance Graphic Designer

 #1: Sell print-on-demand merchandise.

-On the UpFlip blog, we interview small business owners in a wide range of industries.
+On the UpFlip blog, we interview small business owners in various industries.

 From family farms to phone repair to cleaning services, we’ve seen a consistent trend: an online store is a highly effective way to increase revenue without significant overhead or time investments.